 Linda J’s Market is owned and operated by Linda Mehak and sells fresh baked goods, salsa’s, hot foods and a variety of frozen prepared meals.
-Linda has been in the catering business for over 15 years, after leaving a career in an unrelated field.
+Linda has been in the catering business for over 15 years.
 From 2005-2008 she had a small café in the nautical village of Pickering called The Captain’s Walk Café.
 Her café was an instant hit with locals, tourists and the many people walking around the waterfront.
 Linda had a reputation for fresh, homemade food, delicious baked goods, hot soups and a warm, friendly atmosphere.
 After opting to focus solely on her catering business, Linda closed the café.

 Linda’s cottage is in the Kinmount area and most weekends in spring and summer were spent up there with family and friends.
 That’s how she found the Kinmount Farmers Market – as a customer.
 She instantly fell in love with the small-town feel of the market.
 As she describes it, the market gave her a “nostalgic feel, of days past” with its independent vendors and country charm.
 According to Linda, one of the best aspects of the market is how well the vendors get along.
-They make an effort to work with one another by varying the products they sell, keeping in touch to find vendors that fill gaps that are needed, and ensuing if there are any similar products being sold that prices are kept similar as to not undercut each other.
-That was what drew her to setting up a booth 5 years ago – and since then the market as become an important part of her life.
-She is now one of the executives, so in addition to running her booth and operating her catering company, she handles a lot of the operational elements that ensure the market runs smoothly and continues to flourish.
+They make an effort to work with one another by varying the products they sell, keeping in touch to find vendors that fill gaps that are needed, and ensuring if there are any similar products being sold that prices are kept similar as to not undercut each other.
+That was what drew her to setting up a booth 10 years ago – and since then the market as become an important part of her life.
+In addition to running her booth and operating her catering company, she handles a lot of the operational elements that ensure the market runs smoothly and continues to flourish.
 She also works to come up with new ideas and to source out new vendors to help keep the market growing and changing.

 Linda has a passion for cooking – for as long as she can remember she found happiness being in the kitchen.
 When she was younger it was cooking with her mother, as she got older it was making meals for her three children and husband and now its through Linda J’s.
 When needing a name for her company Linda J’s was the obvious choice as that’s what she’s gone by since she was a child.
 She shares her first name with her mother, so adding the J (her middle initial) was her own way of stamping out her own individual persona.

-As an executive, Linda wants to convey that she and the market are open to suggestions – how they can improve, what people want to see and any other feedback customers have to offer.
+As a member of the farmers market board, Linda wants to convey that she and the market are open to suggestions – how they can improve, what people want to see and any other feedback customers have to offer.
 She also encourages young artists or local entrepreneurs to come out and try the market if they are interested.
 Feel free to contact her anytime.